Billings West's Kaitlin Grossman and Taco Dowler win Midland Roundtable Athlete of the Year awards

 The other female finalists for the award were: Brooke Berry, Skyview; Mya Hansen, Billings Central; Kennedy Venner, Billings Senior; and Jaeden Wolff, West.

+Grossman thanked the Roundtable, her coaches, the trainers, and her family.
+She said she was thankful for the opportunities to play sports, along with the lessons sports bring.
+She also said all of the finalists were extremely talented.

+“Honestly I was a bit shocked,” said Grossman of winning the award.
+“There are so many amazing athletes.
+Everyone was so deserving.
+It was an honor to be considered.”

-Dowler, the Montana Gatorade Player of the Year in football, is the all-time leading receiver at tradition-rich West.
+Dowler, the Montana Gatorade Player of the Year in football, is the all-time leading receiver in total yards and touchdowns at tradition-rich West.

 Dowler was the co-offensive MVP for the Eastern AA during the 2020 football season and was the sole receiver of the award this past season.